-I’m going to assume everyone want to be happy after divorce.
+I’m going to assume everyone wants to be happy after divorce.
 They want a happily ever after, right?
 But what exactly does happy after divorce entail?

-The idea for this post stemmed from a reader who asked this question:
+The idea for this article stemmed from a reader who asked this question:

 Do you have any stories of people ending up happy after divorce?

 Many people (including myself at a time in my life) thought that being happy after divorce meant that you met an amazing guy, got remarried, maybe had more children, and got the chance for a re-take—a marriage that is actually blissful.